wing5wong/artisan-whs-static/source/_extracurricular_activities/rugby.md

 U16 - Fee Approx $195 (incl rugby socks) – Playing in Manawatu Competition
 1st XV Fee Approx $195 (incl rugby socks) – Playing in Manawatu Competition
 Girls 1st XV – Fee Approx $195 (incl rugby socks) - Play in Whanganui Competition
                      Term 2 & 3.
 Play in Manawatu competition Term 3.

+NB: Fees need to be paid prior to the start of the regular season.
+No pay no play.
-NB: At print time of this booklet, confirmation on where these competitions will be played is not available.
+At print time of this booklet, confirmation on where these competitions will be played is not available.
 The above fees will be less than half if playing in Whanganui only.

 **1st XV Head Coach:** TBC
 **Girls Rugby Coach:** TBC